Daniel Petkovski

-Daniel Petkovski (Macedonian: Даниел Петковски) (born 6 June 1993 in Sydney) is an Australian football (soccer) player.
+Daniel Petkovski (Macedonian: Даниел Петковски; born 6 June 1993 in Sydney) is an Australian soccer player who plays for Hills United.
+He is of Macedonian descent.

 Club career

 Sydney FC

 Petkovski joined Sydney FC's National Youth League team in 2011 after being signed from New South Wales Premier League club Marconi Stallions.
 At the end of the 2011–12 A-League season, the promising left-back was signed to a 2-year deal with Sydney FC along with fellow youth players Mitchell Mallia and Hagi Gligor.

 Petkovski made his Sydney FC debut as a 75th-minute substitute for Fabio against cross-town rivals Western Sydney Wanderers FC in the first ever Sydney Derby which Sydney FC won 1–0, followed by two more appearances in his debut season against Central Coast Mariners and Perth Glory.

+Sydney United 58

+After being released by Sydney FC, he signed with National Premier Leagues NSW club Sydney United 58 for the rest of the 2014 season.

 APIA Leichhardt Tigers

-After being released from Sydney FC, he signed for National Premier Leagues NSW club APIA Leichhardt Tigers.
+After being released from Sydney United 58, he signed for National Premier Leagues NSW club APIA Leichhardt Tigers for the 2015 season.

 Rockdale Ilinden FC

 Petkovski was a part of Rockdale Ilinden's premiership winning side in 2020 after a thirty-six year wait, He scored important goals in the 2020 season.